Table of Contents

 Frequently Asked Questions

-There are requirements about who can witness your signature, one of which is that those under 18 years old cannot be a legal witness.
+There are requirements about who can witness your signature.
+One is that those under 18 years old cannot be a legal witness.

 We appreciate your feedback – your submission has been successfully received.